 Thumb Pain: Is it Basil Thumb Arthritis?

-Pain that is specifically located in the base of the thumb may indicate the presence of Basal Thumb Arthritis.
-If everyday activities – such as opening a jar lid, grasping a large object or even turning a doorknob – have become painful, you may be suffering from Basal Thumb Arthritis.
+If everyday activities – such as opening a jar lid, grasping a large object, or even turning a doorknob – have become painful, you may be suffering from Basal Thumb Arthritis.
+If your pain when attempting these day-to-day activities is specifically located in the base of the thumb it can be an indication the presence of Basal Thumb Arthritis.

 What is Basal Thumb Arthritis?